Agnieszka Wolczuk

 Picture of Aga Wolczuk

-Since January 2015, I have been involved in developing data collection tools to examine learning outcomes of 1A students taking EMLS undergraduate courses.
+From January 2015 to September 2019, I was involved in developing data collection tools to examine learning outcomes of 1A students taking EMLS undergraduate courses.
 The aim of the project is to determine the effectiveness of the EMLS courses in the development of students’ communicative competence.
 The first stage of the project focused on students’ perception of their learning as a result of the EMLS instruction at Renison.
 In cooperation with the English Language Studies Director, EMLS instructors, representatives of English Language Institute (ELI) at Renison and the Centre for Teaching Excellence (CTE) at the University of Waterloo, I have created two tools to collect the data for our project: student interview questions and survey questions.
-The second stage of the project, currently in progress, aims at examining learning outcomes from the instructor’s perspective.
+The second stage of the project aimed at examining learning outcomes from the instructor’s perspective.
+The results were summarized, and the report was shared with the Faculty of Mathematics representatives, RUC Administration, the two University of Waterloo units involved in the communication initiative, and faculty members at English Language Studies (ELS).

 Pedagogical Interests

 Since I started teaching in 1995, I have been striving to increase students’ engagement in class.
 To achieve this purpose, I used personalization and themes related to current events and potentially to students’ interests.
-As a result of what I learned during some recent conferences for ESL instructors, I have also been trying to implement the flipped classroom model to enhance the amount of classroom practice.
-Other instruction tools that I enjoy using include incorporating humour and idioms to build a good teacher-student rapport as well as balancing interactive activities and individual forms of work to address preferences of different types of students.
+My subsequent pedagogical development activities led to me experimenting with the flipped classroom model to enhance the amount of classroom practice as well as encouraging students to use of publicly available and student-made collections of texts (linguistic corpora) to allow for targeted vocabulary building, both discipline specific and general English, and self-directed learning.
+Other instruction tools that I enjoy using include incorporating humour and idioms to build a good teacher-student rapport as well as balancing interactive teamwork activities and individual forms of work to address preferences of different types of students.

 Conferences Co-Organized

-Teaching English as a Second Language, Waterloo-Wellington (TESL WW)
+Teaching English as a Second Language – Waterloo-Wellington (TESL WW) Conferences:

 Committee Involvement